-We invite you to attend the 2021 Annual Meeting of Stockholders of Texas Pacific Land Corporation, a Delaware corporation (the "Company"), which will be held on November 16, 2021, at 2:00 p.m.
+We invite you to attend the 2021 Annual Meeting of Stockholders of Texas Pacific Land Corporation, a Delaware corporation (the "Company"), which will be held on December 29, 2021, at 2:00 p.m.
 Central time (the "Annual Meeting").
 We have adopted a hybrid format for the Annual Meeting that includes both an in-person and a virtual meeting to provide a consistent and convenient experience to all stockholders regardless of location.
 At the Annual Meeting, you will be asked to vote on the following proposals (as more fully described in the Proxy Statement accompanying this Notice):

-- 1. To elect three (3) members of the Company's Board of Directors to serve until the 2024 Annual Meeting of Stockholders (or until successors are elected or directors resign or are removed). - 2.
+- 1. To elect three (3) members of the Company's Board of Directors (the "Board") to serve until the 2024 Annual Meeting of Stockholders (or until successors are elected or directors resign or are removed). - 2.
 To approve, by non-binding advisory vote, executive compensation.

 - 3. To determine, by non-binding advisory vote, the frequency of future stockholder advisory votes on executive compensation. - 4.
 To approve the Company's 2021 Incentive Plan. - 5.
 To approve the Company's 2021 Non-Employee Director Stock and Deferred Compensation Plan. - 6.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, - 7.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021. - 7.
+To consider a stockholder proposal requesting that the Board take actions to declassify the Board. - 8.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Only stockholders of record at the close of business on September 22, 2021 are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Only stockholders of record at the close of business on November 29, 2021 are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.

-Important Notice Regarding Availability of Proxy Materials for the Annual Meeting on November 16, 2021:
+Important Notice Regarding Availability of Proxy Materials for the Annual Meeting on December 29, 2021: